getodk/docs/docs-syntax-guide.rst

 Indentation
 --------------

-Indentation is meaningful in Sphinx and reStructured text.
+Indentation is meaningful in Sphinx and reStructuredText text.
 Usually, indenting a section means that is "belongs to" the line it is indented under.
 For example:

 .. code-block:: rst